fabric8io-images/fish-pepper/example/java/templates/README.md

 So, if you start the container with `docker run -e JOLOKIA_OFF ...` no agent will be launched.

+### Startup Script /run-java.sh

+The default command for this image is `/run-java.sh`.
+Its purpose it to fire up Java applications which are provided as fat-jars, including all dependencies or more classical from a main class, where the classpath is build up from all jars within a directory.x1

+{{= fp.block('run-java-sh','readme',{ 'fp-no-files' : true }) }}

 The following versions are used:

 {{= fp.block('readme-footer') }}